eShopWorld/devops/README.md

 		var kvInstance1 = new Uri("https://instance1.vault.azure.net");
 		var kvInstance2 = new Uri("https://instance2.vault.azure.net");

+        // Overload1 Add from key vault loaded in KEYVAULT_URL setting. builder.AddKeyVaultSecrets("SomeKey1", "SomeKey2");

-        // Pass the name of the secrets you wish to load into configuration. builder.AddKeyVaultSecrets(kvInstance1, new [] {
+        // Overload2 Pass the instance and list of the secrets you wish to load into configuration. builder.AddKeyVaultSecrets(kvInstance1, new [] {
 			"TenantId",
 			"SubscriptionId",
 			"OtherSecretName" });

 		builder.AddKeyVaultSecrets(kvInstance2, new [] {
-			"TenantId",
-			"SubscriptionId",
+			"OtherKey1",
+			"OtherKey2",
-			"OtherSecretName" });
+			"OtherKey3" });
     }
     ...